Trader, Equities Salary

 Pay Difference by Location

 For Equities Traders, working in the bustling city of San Francisco has its advantages, including an above-average pay rate.
-Equities Traders will also find cushy salaries in New York (+87 percent) and Boston (+42 percent).
-Dallas is home to the smallest salaries in the field, lagging the national average by 18 percent.
+Equities Traders will also find cushy salaries in New York (+89 percent) and Boston (+43 percent).
+The smallest paychecks in the market, 17 percent south of the national average, can be found in Dallas.

 Key Stats for Trader, Equities